List of small modular reactor designs: NuScale: United States

-Originally a Department of Energy and Oregon State University project, the NuScale module reactors have been taken over by NuScale Power, Inc. The NuScale is a light water reactor (LWR), with ^{235}U fuel enrichment of less than 5%.
+Originally a Department of Energy and Oregon State University research project, continued development and marketing have been handed off to the university's public partner, NuScale Power, Inc. NuScale Power is the first and only company in the US to receive NRC approval for an SMR design as of 2025.
+The NuScale Power Module (NPM) is a light-water reactor (LWR) with ^{235}U fuel enrichment of less than 5%.
 It has a two-year refueling period.
-The modules, however, are exceptionally heavy, each weighing approximately 500 tons.

-Each module has an electrical output of 77 MWe (gross), and a single NuScale power plant can be scaled from one to 12 modules for a site output of 884MWe (net).
+Each module has an electrical output of 77 MWe (gross), and a single NuScale power plant can be scaled from one to 12 modules for a site output of 924 MWe.
 The company originally hoped to have a plant up and running by 2018.
-The Nuclear Regulatory Commission issued a final safety evaluation report on the NuScale SMR design in August 2020, approving of the safety measures and permitting NuScale to continue the next phase of their design process.
-More recently it is seeking approval for plans for a plant to start operating in 2026.
+The NRC has now approved three NuScale plant designs, VOYGR (600 MWe), VOYGR-4 (308 MWe), and VOYGR-6 (462 MWe), which are the only US/NRC approved plants as of 2025.
+NuScale is seeking NRC approval for its larger, 924 MWe design (VOYGR-12).